blueprismo/100-golang-exercices/README.md

 Feel free to [install golang](https://go.dev/doc/install), fork the [100-golang-exercises](https://github.com/blueprismo/100-golang-exercices/fork) repository and you'll be ready to go.

+## Note

 Please notice there are some exercises that are intended to have an execution failure, the important thing here is learning and have fun.
-Feel free to contribute, comment, have fun or just provide feedback!
+Feel free to contribute, comment, share your solutions and of course have lot of fun!

 Thanks a lot